mselig/api-tutorial/README.md

         <br/>
         <p id="beauty_content"><i>placeholder</i></p>
 ```
-Instead of a button, we can invoke a function periodically, say with an interval of 2 seconds.
+Instead of a button, we can invoke a function periodically, say in an interval of 2 seconds.
-And instead of a raw stringify, we can process the data into a beautiful string using template literals.
+And instead of displaying raw data, we can process it into a beautiful string using template literals.
-Turning the data entries in to a list, we [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) the entries to sentences, which we [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) to a beautiful text paragraph.
+Turning the data entries in to a list, the client can [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) the entries into sentences and [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) those into a text.

 `./public/client.js`
 ```javascript